eonil/Monolith.Swift/README.md

 Monolithic collection of multiple features in Apple Swift.
 Written by Hoon H..

-In my opinion, Swift tends to separate each features smaller modules rather than a big one module.
-I separated each featuers into each of small projects, and you can use the feature you want.
-Dependencies are all baked in on each projects, and you don't need to care on it.
+In my opinion, Swift tends to separate each features into smaller modules rather than a big one module.
+I separated each featuers into small projects, and you can use only features that you want.